siwells/simonwells.org/content/teaching.md

 ### Past Taught Courses & Modules

+Over time I've taught or lead a variety of modules and subjects at various institutions.

 ##### @ Edinburgh Napier University

 These are some modules that I previously taught on at Edinburgh Napier University.